osgi/osgi/org.osgi.test.cases.enocean/read_me.txt

 - and org.osgi.test.cases.enocean.SignatureTests.

 BaseTests contains the following tests:
-- testRPC, tests RPC sending and receiving.
-2 message examples mock messages of an EnOcean temperature sensor.
+- testRPC, tests RPC sending and receiving, i.e. insert an EnOcean temperature sensor device, and test a RPC invocation on this device.
 - testInterfaceExceptions, tests that common errors cases are properly handled (i.e. that the relevant exceptions are thrown).
 - testUseOfDescriptions, tests that a properly set profile ID in a raw